cicerogeorge/randomize-form-fields/README.md

 ## Introduction

-A jQuery plugin that randomizes form input fields to avoid browser's autofill functions to take place.
+A jQuery plugin that randomizes form input fields' names to avoid browser's autofill functions to take place.
 It sets the original names back before form submit.

 ## Usage